iExecBlockchainComputing/iexec-sdk/README.md

 # iExec SDK Library API

-**[Work In Progress]** Although we'll try to avoid any API change, the Lib API may still evolve a little bit based on beta-tester feedbacks.
+**[Work In Progress]** Although we'll try to avoid any API change, the Lib API may still evolve based on beta-testers feedback.

 iExec SDK can be imported in your project as a library/module, and it's compatible with old JS engines: